Methodology

 Confidence tiers

-Each location carries a confidence tier reflecting how much underlying data sits behind its score.
+Each location carries a confidence tier reflecting two things: how much underlying data sits behind its score, and how stableits signals are month to month.
+A location with full data coverage but signals that swing wildly between months (for example, days-on-market jumping from 30 to 105) is downgraded — volatile inputs make a single month's score less dependable, and we would rather say so than present false certainty.
 Locations with too little signal coverage are excluded entirely — we will not invent a score where one cannot be supported.

 By default the app shows Very High and High tiers only.
 You can expand the filter to include Medium or Low — but we recommend treating those scores with corresponding caution.